 This might surprise some of you, but I used to hate Macs.
 My first experience of the Mac was in primary school when one lurked in the corridor.
 It was weird, different, just wrong.
 Every time I tried to use it, it would protest, barking Sosumi at me.
 For my twelve year old self, that settled it: Macs were shit.

 But in those days, all computers were shit.
 I remember when my dad and I stayed up all night trying to reinstall Windows 95 onto a blank hard drive.
-I remember this terrible scanner we had that daisy-chained onto a printer parallel port and never, ever worked.
+I remember the terrible scanner we had that daisy-chained onto a printer parallel port and never, ever worked.
 I remember when our new computer arrived with Windows ME installed.
 I remember IRQ conflicts, corrupt registries, corrupt Zip disks, Internet Explorer 4, and the endless, endless fucking drivers.
 And I hope that at least one of these things makes you recoil in horror, because that pain wasn’t worth it unless it’s a pain we all shared.
 Modern computers are incredible, bulletproof devices.
 We’ve never had it so good.

 But anyway, Macs were shit.
 Then I went to university with a cheap Acer laptop – the only one I found within budget that had the graphical horsepower to run Half-Life 2, a game that now runs on mobile phones – and within a year the thing was falling apart.
 It had a fatal design flaw where the display hinge gradually stiffened over time until the hinges snapped off the display, exposing ugly bare wire.
 I used it for three years.
-All the while, little Mojo was sitting next to the knackered Acer, beautiful stainless steel with flashes of white.
+All the while, little Mojo the iPod was sitting next to the knackered Acer, beautiful stainless steel with flashes of white.

 I started lusting after the Powerbook G4, but there was more chance of me picking up a Bible than a laptop that couldn’t play games.
 The university library had a few token iMacs – for ‘design work’, of course – and I loved using it, even for things as basic as writing documents and surfing the web.
-I learned to use Command in order to take control, and it no longer barked Sosumi at me.
+I learned to use Command to take control, and it no longer barked Sosumi at me.
 It was a fun distraction until Apple transitioned to Intel processors and released Boot Camp with OS X Leopard.
 Then it became an obsession.
 Of course, students don’t have any money, and Macs require a lot of it.
 So I worked all summer in a Belfast call centre to save up for my first MacBook Pro.

 Fucking Macs though, eh?
 They’ve got the same specs as PCs half the price!
 What a rip-off.
 They can’t even play games.